 Games (approx.) – 8-10 regular season games beginning early September – five home games and five away games held in the Lower Mainland.

-Equipment – all equipment is provided by the club except cleats, football girdle & practice jersey & practice pants.
-Practice jerseys/pants, and girdles can be purchased from the Club or bring you own (an extra large t-shirt is fine to start with).
+Equipment – all equipment is provided by the club except cleats, football girdle & practice jersey & practice pants, football gloves and mouth guard.

 WARRIORS CHEER SQUAD